Iberians: Art and religion

 The Iberian polytheistic religion was influenced by the Greek, Carthaginian, and Phoenician practices, as evidenced by their sculptures.
 The man-bull Bicha of Balazote (possibly a fertility deity) and various depictions of sphinxes and lions bear a resemblance to eastern Mediterranean mythological creatures.
 The Lady of Elche and Lady of Guardamar show clear Hellenistic influence.
-Phoenician, Carthaginian and Greek deities like Tanit, Baal, Melkart, Artemis, Demeter and Asclepius were known in the region and worshiped.
+Phoenician, Carthaginian and Greek deities like Tanit, Baal, Melqart, Artemis, Demeter and Asclepius were known in the region and worshiped.
 Few native Iberian gods are currently known, though the oracular healing deity "Betatun" is known from a Latin inscription at Fuertes del Rey.
 There was clearly an important female deity associated with the earth and regeneration as depicted by the Lady of Baza and linked with birds, flowers and wheat.
 The horse was also an important religious figure and an important sanctuary dedicated to Horses has been found in Mula (Murcia).
 There are many depictions of a "horse taming god" or "lord of the horses" (despotes hippon).
 The female goddess Ataegina is also widely attested in the inscriptions.

 Iberians performed their rites in the open and also maintained sanctuaries in holy places like groves, springs and caves.
 Archaeological evidence suggests the existence of a priestly class and Silius Italicus mentions priests in the region of Tartessos at a temple of Melqart.
 Evidence from pottery reveals some information about Iberian myth and ritual.
 Common themes are a celebratory ritual dance described by Strabo [cf. 3.3.7.] and seen in a relief from Fuerte del Rey known as the "Bastetania dance" and the confrontation between the deceased and a wolf figure.
 Ritual sacrifice of animals was also common.

 In Iberian eschatology, "death was seen as the starting point for a journey symbolised by a crossing of the sea, the land or even the sky.
 Supernatural and mythical beings, such as the Sphinx or the wolf, and sometimes Divinity itself, accompanied and guided the deceased on this journey".
 The Iberians incinerated their dead and placed their ashes in ceremonial urns, the remains were then placed in stone tombs.